 High-quality tints aren't always a dark shadeDon't automatically assume that a dark tint has the best heat-blocking properties.
 While the car is in the sun, put one hand directly in the sun and one hand behind the window, so you can feel the difference.
 Yes, as a general rule, the darker the tint, the greater the heat reduction, but a high-quality ceramic tint like Huper Optik or a spectrally selective tint like 3M's Crystalline line is more efficient, meaning a lighter shade can still be more effective than a dark shade of the cheap stuff.

-A lot of films are made with metallic elements -- think silver or gold, like an '80s limo -- to help reflect light (and thus heat energy) away from the car.
+Some dark metallic tints will interfere with your cell reception.
+Seriously.A lot of films are made with metallic elements -- think silver or gold, like an '80s limo -- to help reflect light (and thus heat energy) away from the car.
 It's actually highly effective and for years it was the (no pun intended) gold standard... but be warned: it does have a tendency to interfere with things like cellphone and radio reception.